 The Vatnajökull Glacier is by far the largest glacier in Iceland stretching out to cover some 8,100 km2.
 It is in fact the biggest glacier in all of Europe and accounts for a staggering 8% of Iceland’s land area.
 It is to be found towards the southeast coast of Iceland and lies within the Vatnajökull National Park.

 This mighty ice cap has many glacier tongues reaching out on all sides.
 Most of these are significant enough to have their own separate names.
 The Öræfajökull Glacier is very popular for glacier hiking excursions.
 It is particularly impressive because it lies very close to the highest peak in Iceland.
 Hvannadalshnjúkur lies within the national park and on the edge of the Öræfajökull volcano crater.
 It makes for some pretty impressive vistas if you are hiking in the area.

 Jokulsarlon Glacier is another of the mighty Vatnajökull’s glacier tongues.
-This one lies in a particularly beautiful place to visit where there is a lot to see and do.
+This one is a particularly beautiful place to visit in Iceland, as there is a lot to see and do.
 It is not far from the town of Vik way over on the southeast coast.
 The glacier here fronts onto a glacier lagoon linking it to the open ocean.
 The lagoon is decorated with a mass of floating icebergs.
-These bergs have broken off of the main glacier and drift seaward through the lagoon.
+These bergs have broken off of the main glacier and drifted seaward through the lagoon.
 Their sculptural forms and the almost glowing blue ice make them breathtakingly beautiful and very photogenic.

 The most popular and striking place to visit Mýrdalsjökull is on its long glacier tongue Sólheimajökull.
 10km long and about two across with a steep incline it makes for a dramatic sight.
 The panoramic vistas are stunning and within the glacier are a myriad of ice caves to explore.